High Wycombe and District Beekeepers’ Association Privacy Notice

 We collect this data directly from our members when they join the Association.
 Where appropriate we hold additional information such as committee and special interest items such as swarm collection and honey sales, membership status, including payment sums and number of additional colonies for BDI records, year beginners’ course taken and beekeeping qualifications.

 We use members’ personal data for administration, the communication of information and the organisation of events.

-Certain membership data is passed to the Bucks County Beekeepers’ Association (BCBKA), the British Beekeepers’ Association (BBKA), the Bee Disease Insurance Scheme (BDI), and to certain magazine publishers where a subscription to the magazine has been taken out by the member through the Association.
+If a subscription to a beekeeping magazine has been taken out by the member through the Association, the name and address will be given to the magazine publisher.
 We do not pass members’ data to any other organisation.

 Collection of data

 Data for most of our members comes from the individual member when they join the HWBKA, or when they update their information.
 Where appropriate updates are made these will be passed on to the organisations listed above.